 She has published chapters on Ancient Greek Drama, Classical Reception Studies and the phenomenology of acting in various publications from Duckworth, CUP, Oxbrow and MUP, and is currently editing a volume on space and time in Greek drama for Cambridge Scholars Press.

 Her teaching practice includes positions in Classical Studies and Drama departments in universities in the UK and Australia.
 She was the University of Cambridge’s Judith E. Wilson Visiting Lecturer in Drama (1998, King’s College) and the inaugural Leventis Fellow in Greek Drama (2001, Peterhouse), and has also taught at Bretton Hall, York St Johns, La Trobe and University of Melbourne.
 Jane is the recipient of numerous teaching commendations and the Dean’s Award for Teaching Excellence.

-Jane is a Board member for the Australian Script Centre, and is a regular media commentator on theatre and Greek drama, with numerous guest slots on Radio National, 3MBS, 774, Joy FM, a regular reviewing slot on RRR, and interviews for The Age and The Australian.
+Jane has been a Board member for the Australian Script Centre and Red Stitch, and is a regular media commentator on theatre and Greek drama, with numerous guest slots on Radio National, 3MBS, 774, Joy FM, a regular reviewing slot on RRR, and interviews for The Age and The Australian.
 Her media engagement won her the Dean’s Award for Outstanding Media Engagement